sjaca10/egghead-learn-vim/README.md

 - Insert mode: press `i` to insert text in the file, to exit from this mode press `Esc` and you return to normal mode
 - Visual mode: select blocks of text from the file, press `v`, use movement keys to select text, press `shift + v` to select all line, `Esc` to exit

+Built-in commands
+`dd` delete line
+`shift + d` delete from the current position until the end of the line `d` delete the selected text
+`cw` delete the current word and enter to insert mode `d5w` delete five words
+`c3j` cut 3 lines down and put into insert mode